 The significance can result from a single act or omission or an accumulation of these.
-'Child' is a person under the age of 16 years for the purposes of the Care and Protection laws in both NSW.
+'Child' is a person under the age of 16 years for the purposes of the Care and Protection laws in both NSW and the Northern Territory.